DansiT is a regional center for dance in Trondheim and Mid-Norway.

 Husly Artist Residency is an ecological art project made by the artist Vigdis Haugtrø and Jan de Gier, and could be described as a simple «city-cabin».
 It’s situated next to the production facilities of DansiT at Svartlamon in Trondheim, with a grocery store and the cafe Ramp Pub & Spiseri nearby.
 The house is wood-fired and the water is collected inside DansiT, where you also can use the bathroom and laundry facilities.
 In addition Husly has a small bathroom with a bio toilet and a sink, a living room and a small kitchen in an open space, and a mezzanine with a twin-size bed.

 Plié is one of the best known terms in the dance vocabulary.
-Translated into English it means «to bend».
+Translated from French to English it means «to bend».
 By choosing the name Multiplié, we wish to highlight the festival as an arena for bending the art of dance into new and different forms.

-Multiplié Dance Festival is organised by DansiT every second year.
-The next festival will be held in April 2018.
+Multiplié dance festival is organised by DansiT.
+The next festival will be held in week 17 – April 2020.

 60secondsdance is an international online competition for dance films with the duration of one minute.
 The competition is co-produced by three partners: Loikka Kontakti / Loikka Dance Film Festival (FI), Dansehallerne/ScreenMoves (DK) and DansiT / Multiplié Dance Festival (NO).